-When you are in Orange Cove, you'll notice that it is more blue-collar than most other communities in America.
-59.05% of Orange Cove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Orange Cove is a blue-collar town, with 65.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orange Cove is a city of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Orange Cove who work in farm management occupations (26.80%), office and administrative support (8.00%), and food service (6.69%).
+There are especially a lot of people living in Orange Cove who work in farm management occupations (33.74%), maintenance occupations (6.78%), and office and administrative support (5.32%).

 Another important characteristic of Orange Cove is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-As is often the case in a small city, Orange Cove doesn't have a public transportation system that people use for their commute.
+Orange Cove is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Orange Cove is an extremely ethnically-diverse city.
 The people who call Orange Cove home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Orange Cove, accounting for 93.61% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Orange Cove, accounting for 96.41% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Orange Cove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orange Cove include English, Irish, Scottish, and Italian.
+Important ancestries of people in Orange Cove include Irish, Scottish, English, and Yugoslavian.

 The most common language spoken in Orange Cove is Spanish.
 Other important languages spoken here include English and Pacific Island languages.